Over 250 bird species can be sighted on the island

 Premier birding locations are described below.
 All of these sites have portable toilets available.
 To maximize your birding experience bring hiking shoes and a good pair of binoculars with you.
 A spotting scope also comes in handy, especially at Coon Point and the Viewing Platform.
-For more detailed information on how to access these places, visit this link .
+This link goes to the Columbia Loop pdf.

 Wapato Access State Greenway